department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/post-9-11/yellow-ribbon-program.md

 <h2 itemprop="name">What benefits can I get?</h2>
 <div itemprop="itemListElement">

-Money to help pay for the higher cost of tuition at a private school or for attendance as a nonresident student at a public school
+Money to help pay for the higher cost of tuition at a private school or for attendance as a nonresident student at a public school.
+If you qualify, your school will contribute a certain amount toward your extra tuition and fees through a grant, scholarship, or similar program.
+We'll match the contribution.

 </div>
 </div>